-Superuser is a new online publication created by the OpenStack Foundation to facilitate knowledge sharing and collaborative problem solving among individuals who are running OpenStack clouds of all sizes, across all industries.
-Topics will range from actionable how-tos and case studies to broader issues like organizational culture and vendor management.
+The OpenStack Foundation created the Superuser publication to facilitate knowledge sharing and collaborative problem solving among individuals who are running OpenStack clouds and the cloud-based infrastructure, across all industries.
+Topics range from how-tos and case studies to broader issues like organizational culture and vendor management.

-Over the past three years, our team has met countless individuals who are not only helping their organizations adopt OpenStack software, but are truly transforming the way they do business from the ground up.
-We decided to name the new publication “Superuser” as a nod to these change agents, who we believe are making their organizations competitive in the current software-defined economy.
+Over the past three years, we’ve met countless individuals who are not only helping their organizations adopt OpenStack software, but also transforming the way they do business from the ground up.
+We called the publication “Superuser” as a nod to these change agents, who are making their organizations competitive in the current software-defined economy.

 How can you get involved?